Winning at Jury Selection: A Handbook of Practical Jury-Focused Techniques & Strategies

 Angela M. Dodge, Ph.D.

-Angela has special expertise in working on medical/dental malpractice defense cases, and has prepared several thousand doctors, nurses, and other healthcare professionals to give more effective and compelling testimony.
-She has conducted hundreds of pre-trial focus groups to assess case strengths and weaknesses, and many post-verdict interviews to determine how and why juries arrive at their verdicts.
+Dr. Dodge has also led hundreds of pre-trial focus groups to assess case strengths and weaknesses, She has conducted many post-verdict interviews to determine how and why juries arrive at their verdicts.
 Although she is particularly experienced in de-selecting high risk jurors in medical malpractice trials, she has also consulted on a wide range of civil lawsuits, including personal injury, wrongful death, child/sex abuse, insurance coverage, employment issues, product liability, civil rights, and business fraud.